 5, Goal Setting & Rewarding Myself:

 My idea of setting goals happened organically.
-I was refusing Chemotherapy and I bribed my parents for money over the course of 13 months to help me buy a car.
+I was refusing Chemotherapy at age 15 and I bribed my parents for money over the course of many months to help me buy a car.
 I’m not proud of this manipulation, but we both got something we wanted out of the deal.
 They got a more compliant, less hostile patient who did her Chemo and I got to dream about my car and freedom.
 (My car was an old beater and I loved it).

 Since then I’ve kept my eye on the apple.
 I have set many goals in my life and achieved every single one of them.
 It takes time, patience and mindfulness to set and achieve your goals.
 These steps can be slow with setbacks at times, however the reward is sweet.